Syndicated-Trade-Lab/Sentinel_Trade_Bot/README.md

 ## Syndicate Trader

+## Setup Configuration

+Currently being built out is the setup coinfiguration powershell script.
+This is where a user will have all of their system dependencies built from if needed

+The directory setup contains one script in powershell but may contain more scripts called by a Master run script deployed later in development.

+To test the current deployment
+Open Powershell as administrator
+`cd ../Sentinel_Trade_Bot/Setup`
+`.\Setup_Config.ps1`

 ## API key/secret
 On your local machine enter into the directory where you have downloaded the *Syndicate Trader*